Angelo Oddi

 Angelo Oddi is a Canadian composer, songwriter, and producer.

 Biography

 Oddi was born in Toronto, Ontario, Canada.
-He attended Chaminade Secondary School, and received a degree in Music composition and Psychology at York University in Toronto.
+He attended Chaminade Secondary School, and received a degree in Music Composition and Psychology at York University in Toronto.

 Career

-Oddi has written music for the television programs Sesame Street, Fugget About It, Hi Opie, The Colossal Failure of the Modern Relationship, Baxter, Overruled (Family/ Disney), Hammerboy, Ice Storm: The Sale and Pelletier Affair, (CTV), Teletoon, Taste Buds (TVO).
+Oddi has written music for the television programs Sesame Street, Fugget About It, Hi Opie!, The Colossal Failure of the Modern Relationship, Baxter, Overruled!
+(Family/ Disney), Hammerboy, Ice Storm: The Sale and Pelletier Affair, (CTV/Teletoon), Taste Buds (TVO).

-Oddi was nominated for a Regional Emmy Award (Nashville Chapter) for music he composed for the television series The Big Comfy Couch for Radical Sheep Productions/ Amity Entertainment.
+Oddi was nominated for a Regional Emmy Award (Nashville Chapter) for music he composed for the television series The Big Comfy Couch for Radical Sheep Productions, Amity Entertainment, Owl Television, Owl Communications and Tadpole Kids.

-In 2008, Oddi produced and wrote songs for the children's CD This is Daniel Cook.
+In 2008, Oddi produced and wrote songs for the children's CD This Is Daniel Cook.
 Here We Are! for The Children's Group and marblemedia.

-In 2010 Oddi composed the theme, songs and scored the television series Baxter produced by Shaftesbury Films for Family Channel.
+In 2010, Oddi composed the theme, songs and scored the television series Baxter produced by Shaftesbury Films for Family Channel.